Yoani Sánchez: A journey to South America and Europe

 Sánchez flew to Prague in the Czech Republic, where she was received by the Minister of Foreign Affairs and former presidential candidate Karel Schwarzenberg who was particularly interested in discussing the reforms that took place in Cuba during 2012 and the state of civil society there.
 Schwarzenberg remarked that he was not as enthusiastic regarding the reforms as representatives of some other countries, as he could still remember reforms from the communist era in former Czechoslovakia that "changed nothing, but to the West looked amazing".

-Sánchez was also a guest of human rights festival One world, organized by a non-profit humanitarian organization People In Need.
-A film by a Swiss director Barbara Miller Forbidden Voices: How to Start a Revolution with a Laptop was among the films shown during the festival.
-The film presents three women - one of them being Sánchez – who use blogs and social networks to spread information from their countries living under authoritarian regimes, thus fighting for women rights or human rights in general.
+Sánchez was also a guest of the One World human rights festival, organized by a non-profit humanitarian organization People In Need.
+A film by a Swiss director Barbara Miller, Forbidden Voices: How to Start a Revolution with a Laptop, was among the films shown during the festival.
+The film presents three women - one of them being Sánchez – who use blogs and social networks to spread information from their countries living under authoritarian regimes, thus fighting for women's rights or human rights in general.
 Sánchez was also invited to a discussion at the Charles University about independent journalism in Cuba.